I want to manage the size limits when I inspect the web request body in AWS WAF.

 - Select your web ACL.

-- From the dropdown list, select Add managed rule groups.
+- On the dropdown list, choose Add managed rule groups.

-- Under Free rule groups, select Core rule set.
+- Under Free rule groups, choose Core rule set.

 Create a rule that allows legitimate requests